How to Establish Texas Domicile as an Expat

 - Secure a Texas residential address

-- Register to vote in Texas
+- Register to vote at the DPS or online

 - Update all financial accounts

-- Cancel ties with former state
+- Cancel ties with your former state and file final part-year return

 If You're Already Living Abroad